Image by Witsanu Patipatamak

 6. Audio

-He writes priming and subliminal messages aren’t synonymous.
-“The two are related, but subliminal messaging includes ‘hidden’ primes and is considered by many to be an unethical marketing practice,” he asserts.
+He indicated priming and subliminal messages aren’t synonymous.
+“The two are related, but subliminal messaging includes ‘hidden’ primes and is considered by many to be an unethical marketing practice,” he asserted.
 “Besides, not much research can be found to prove that subliminal messaging really works.

 “…Priming includes visual or at least sensible primes that can be identified, such as pictures or odors.
 These primes should be context-sensitive and part of your website design.”